Alejandro Gómez (Bolivian footballer)

 Jesús Alejandro Gómez Lanza (born July 18, 1979), is a Bolivian of Chilean descent footballer who currently plays for Liga de Fútbol Profesional Boliviano club Sport Boys Warnes as a midfielder.

 Club career

 At club level he spent most of his career with Blooming.
 He also played for Wilstermann, San José and Bolívar.
 He is a central midfielder.

 In April 2010, he was awarded by the local sports media as the best football player of the year in Bolivia.

 International career

-Gómez earned 8 caps in the Bolivia national team, 6 of which were FIFA World Cup qualification matches.
+Gómez earned 8 caps in the Bolivian national team, 6 of which were FIFA World Cup qualification matches.